-Heading through the harbour village of Annalong, the scenery revs up with the moody blue tones of the Mourne Mountains.
+As you pass through the harbour village of Annalong, the scenery revs up with the moody blue tones of the Mourne Mountains.
 The Mournes were an inspiration for author CS Lewis's Narnia - see them in winter and you'll realise why.

-Onwards to the scenic seaside town of Newcastle where the route draws to a close.
-It's a great place to finish up, with beach walks, mountain trails or a round of golf at the world-famous Royal County Down course.
+Onwards to the scenic seaside town of Newcastle.
+A great place to end your trip with a walk along beaches, through stunning mountain trails or a round of golf at the world-famous Royal County Down course.